 - Prepare the dough: Whisk the warm buttermilk, warm water, yeast, and sugar together in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
 Cover and allow to sit for 5 minutes.

-- Knead the dough: Keep the dough in the mixer and beat for an additional 2 minutes or knead by hand on a lightly floured surface for 2 minutes.
+- Knead the dough: Keep the dough in the mixer and beat on low speed for an additional 2 minutes or knead by hand on a lightly floured surface for 2 minutes.
 (See video tutorial above if you need a visual of kneading dough by hand.)

 - Grease a 9×5 inch loaf pan.

 - Shape the bread: Punch down the dough to release the air.
 Place dough on a lightly floured work surface and with a floured rolling pin, roll the dough out into a 9×15 inch rectangle (approximately).
 Sprinkle cheese all over the top, leaving a 1/2 inch border uncovered.

 - Watch the video above to see exactly how I do this step.
 Tightly roll the dough into a 15-inch log.
 Place the log on its seam.
 Using a sharp knife, cut the log in half lengthwise.
 I find a serrated knife works best.
 Criss-cross one half, cut side down, on top of the other half– forming an X. Tightly twist the two together.
 Pinch the outer edges to seal as best you can.
 If you have any leftover cheese, cut a few small squares and tuck into the dough as shown in the video above.
 This is optional and simply for extra cheesy pockets!
 Place in prepared loaf pan and cover with aluminum foil, plastic wrap, or a clean kitchen towel.
 (This step can get a little messy.)

 - Allow the covered loaf to rest for 30 minutes.
 It will slightly rise during this time.